Division of Farrer: History

 The division was created in 1949 and is named for William Farrer, an agricultural scientist.

 It has always been a safe non-Labor seat, alternating between the Liberal Party and the National Party.
 All four of its members have gone on to serve in cabinet, most notably Tim Fischer, leader of the National Party from 1990 to 1999 and Deputy Prime Minister from 1996 to 1999 during the first half of the Howard government.

-The 2015 redistribution significantly shrank Farrer by ceding the state's Far West, including Broken Hill, to the Division of Parkes.
-At the same time Farrer absorbed the Murrumbidgee Irrigation Area, including Griffith and Leeton from Riverina.
-Farrer had gained the far west from Parkes in the 2006 redistribution.
+Fischer's predecessor, Wal Fife, transferred to the Division of Hume in 1984 after Farrer ceded Wagga Wagga to Hume in a redistribution.

-The sitting member, since the 2001 election, is Sussan Ley, a member of the Liberal Party of Australia and that party's deputy leader from 2022-2025, and leader from 2025.
+The member from 2001 until 2026 was Sussan Ley, a member of the Liberal Party and that party's deputy leader from 2022 to 2025, and leader from 2025 to 2026.
+She resigned in February 2026 after losing a leadership spill.

+David Farley of One Nation won the resulting by-election in May 2026, the party's first elected member in the House of Representatives.